An Introductory Guide to SLS 3D Printing

 Part Recovery and Post-Processing

-SLS post-processing requires minimal time and labor, and leads to consistent results for batches of many parts.
+Selective laser sintering post-processing requires minimal time and labor, and leads to consistent results for batches of many parts.

 After a print job is complete, the finished parts need to be removed from the build chamber, separated, and cleaned of excess powder.
 This process is typically completed manually at a cleaning station using compressed air or a media blaster.